3MFConsortium/spec_core/3MF Core Specification.md

 **Must preserve.** A set of OPC parts that SHOULD be retained by a producer when rewriting or saving changes to this 3MF file specified by the MustPreserve relationship type.

-**Object resource.** A single 3D object that could be output by a 3D manufacturing device or used as a component in another object resource.
+**Object resource.** A single 3D shape that could be output by a 3D manufacturing device or used as a component in another object resource.

 **Payload.** A complete collection of interdependent parts and relationships within a package.